AnnemijnD/codesample/README.md

 </html>

-Lastly, to manually investigate which features were selected most often, an interactive scatterplot and frequency heat map was created with JavaScript.
+Lastly, to manually investigate which features were selected most often, an interactive scatterplot and frequency heatmap was created with JavaScript.
 The scatterplot can be viewed [here](https://annemijnd.github.io/codesample/html/scat_freq_acc.html).
 The heatmap can be viewed [here](https://annemijnd.github.io/codesample/html/heatmap_RFE.html).